 As I mentioned in the beginning of this page waaaay up at the top, there have been a lot of things floating around about Suboxone…some true, some totally false.
 I have tried my best to give you the facts and an honest assessment of Suboxone with its benefits and its shortcomings.
 The last thing that I want to address is to speak to those of you out there who are on Suboxone and want to get off of it.
-Candidly, some of my blog postings and articles like this may have unwittingly caused some fear among current users of Suboxone and that has not been my intention.
-So I want to talk a bit about fact v. reality and also -hopefully- ease some people’s fears about the long-term consequences of being on Suboxone and getting off of it.
+Candidly, some of my blog posts and articles like this may have unwittingly caused some fear among current users of Suboxone and that was never my intent.
+So I want to talk a bit about fact v. fiction and also -hopefully- ease some people’s fears about the long-term consequences of being on Suboxone and getting off of it.

 Again, I’m not a doctor but I have probably read as much of the clinical literature on Suboxone as most of the clinicians who prescribe it.
 Sadly, many folks who work in rehabs or detox centers know very little about Suboxone’s long term effects and I’ve seen a lot of people scratching their heads and even telling me, “Oh we only use Suboxone to Detox, we don’t use it long term.”
 So it appears that there is still a lot left to be learned about this drug.
 But I’ll tell you what I have read and what I’ve been told by people who should know about getting off Suboxone.
 First let’s clarify a few things about Suboxone by playing “Fact or Fiction”

 Fact: Suboxone Withdrawals are Milder than Opiate Withdrawals